 But on a square of especially barren land, so treeless the sun makes your neck sweat even in August, a group of education innovators is trying to help children to dream their way into a wider world.

 This square of land houses the two-year-old African School for Excellence (ASE).
+It’s a nonprofit school, one of a group of private education institutions stepping in to fill the void left by the public education crisis.

 These are boom times for private education in South Africa.
 Over the past decade about 60 new private schools have opened every year, an annual growth of more than 6%, according to Stefan Botha, an education analyst with Impak, a company that provides education products in South Africa.